sttk3/swc-uxp-react-theme/README.md

 ### Avoid EvalError that occur in `yarn watch` or `npm run watch`

-When generating a source-map, use settings without "eval" to prevent errors.
+When generating source maps, use a configuration without "eval" to prevent errors, for example "cheap-source-map".

 webpack.config.js
 ```
-  devtool: "cheap-source-map",
+  devtool: (mode === "production") ? false : "cheap-source-map",
 ```

 ### Avoid `Can't resolve 'photoshop'` errors